TR7, TR8, SD1

 |Intake Manifold, TBI unit & Sensors

 - Intake Manifold: The first decision to make is what intake manifold to use.
-We can supply an Edelbrock manifold correctly modified to accept stock TR8 heater hoses, thermostat housing, fan sensor and coolant sensor for the fuel injection.
+The Edelbrock manifold cannot, reliably be correctly modified to accept stock TR8 heater hoses, thermostat housing, fan sensor and coolant sensor for the fuel injection.
 When using the Edelbrock manifold it will be necessary to either make or purchase an adapter to permit the TBI unit (which has a three bolt 'triangular' pattern) to be attached to the standard four barrel pattern that the Edelbrock has.
 TurboCity.com makes a steel adaptor p/n 635-600.

 The other manifold alternative is our modified factory manifold as shown above.
-For owners who do not care about keeping their original Stromberg carburettor setup for posterity, this is a less expensive solution, but requires that your old manifold is returned and is usuable as a core.
+For owners who do not care about keeping their original Stromberg carburettor setup for posterity, this is a less expensive solution.
 Another advantage of the modified factory manifold, is that bonnet clearance is improved.
 The TBI air horn flange is approximately 73mm from the base of the manifold (fan) temperature sensor, whilst the modified factory manifold reduces this to approx. 55mm.

 - Throttle Body Unit: Our choice for the TBI unit is one from a 4.3 litre V6 engine.
 These can often be found in salvage yards on late 80's Astro vans and the like.
 The 4.3L TBI should have 46 lb/hr injectors fitted thus making it quite a good match for the Rover 3.5/3.9 engines.
 TBI units are rebuildable but don't pay too much for one unless you can be sure the injectors work!
 Injectors are rather pricey at approx. $65 each.
 If you end up needing new injectors, GP Sorenson p/n 800-1817N are the ones to buy.
 The part number for the TBI rebuild kit is: 96-3012.
 There should be a grommet on the TBI where the injector wires pass through.
 Unfortunately, these are usually missing or badly deteriorated and GM does not make that part available separately!
 Two other TBI part of interest: 10129563 is the TBI gasket to manifold and 25511809 is the air cleaner gasket.